Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 In this section, we state three main theorems in the present paper.
 Theorem~\ref{mtheorem=primeconstellationsfinite} is a finitary version of Theorem~\ref{theorem=primeconstellationsdensesemiprecise}.
 Theorem~\ref{mtheorem=TaoZieglergeneral} is a short interval version of Theorem~\ref{mtheorem=primeconstellationsfinite}.
 Theorem~\ref{mtheorem=quadraticform} is a precise version of Theorem~\ref{theorem=quadraticform}.

-In Subsection~\ref{subsection=ideasofproof}, we give an overview of the main argument to establish our constellation theorems.
-This is inspired by the ingenious method of Green--Tao and Tao; we simplify some of it with the use of a recent result of Conlon--Fox--Zhao.
-In our main argument, we build a fundamental diagram among `five worlds'; see Subsection~\ref{subsection=ideasofproof} for details.
+In Subsection~\ref{subsection=ideasofproof}, we give an overview of the proofs of our constellation theorems.
+This mainly follows the ingenious method of Green--Tao and Tao; we simplify some detail, which includes the use of a recent result of Conlon--Fox--Zhao.
+In our main argument, we construct a fundamental diagram among `five worlds'; see Subsection~\ref{subsection=ideasofproof} for details.